EYBlockchain/nightfall_3/README.md

 ### `insertLeaf`
 -   `treeHeight = 32`
 -   32 sha256() hashes.
-We use assembly to minimise the cost of calling the sha256 precompiled contract.
+We use assembly to minimise the cost of calling the sha256 precompiled contract (if HASH_TYPE = mimc, the gas cost will increase).
 -   1,024 leaves inserted, one-at-a-time, from left to right.
 -   Notice how there is a jump in cost every `2**n` leaves, when a new level of the `frontier` is written to for the first time.
 -   The very first transaction costs the most, due to initialising of the `leafCount` and `latestRoot` parameters.